RSSNext/rsshub-docs/src/deploy/config.md

 ## Cache Configurations

-RSSHub supports two caching methods: memory and redis
+RSSHub supports two caching methods: memory and redis, it is recommended to use `redis` for persistent caching.

 `CACHE_TYPE`: cache type, `memory` or `redis`, empty this value will disable caching, default to `memory`